FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

 \subsection{Training and Inference}

-Closely following the methodology of \citet{model:flowr}, we adopted the training and parameterization scheme from \textsc{FLOWR.multi}.
+Following the methodology of Cremer et~al.~\cite{model:flowr}, we adopted the training and parameterization scheme from \textsc{FLOWR.multi}.
 Specifically, we employed a 4-layer pocket encoder with $d_{\text{inv}}^{\text{enc}} = 256$ and a 12-layer ligand decoder with $d_{\text{inv}}^{\text{dec}} = 384$.
 The equivariant feature dimension was set to $d_{\text{equi}} = 128$ for both the pocket encoder and ligand decoder.
 For latent attention, we utilized a latent size of 64 with 32 attention heads.
+Overall, \textsc{Flowr.root} has approximately 33 million trainable parameters.
+Throughout this work, the model has been trained on one \textsc{Nvidia} H100 node comprising eight H100 GPUs.

-To further enhance model stability and generalization, we incorporated residual coordinate and subsequent edge updates using Gaussian radial basis expansions~\citep{model:eqgatdiff}, applied to the layer-wise latent message-passing outputs of the \textsc{Flowr} model backbone~\citep{model:flowr}.
+To further enhance model stability and generalization, we incorporated residual coordinate and subsequent edge updates using Gaussian radial basis expansions~\cite{model:eqgatdiff}, applied to the layer-wise latent message-passing outputs of the \textsc{Flowr} model backbone~\cite{model:flowr}.
 Additionally, we included distance and cross-product computations between latent equivariant node features within the message-passing layers, which we found to improve model performance.
 Specifically, in the pairwise interactions between nodes, given the equivariant queries $q_{\text{equi}} \in \mathbb{R}^{B \times N_q \times 3 \times d_{\text{equi}}}$ and keys $k_{\text{equi}} \in \mathbb{R}^{B \times N_{kv} \times 3 \times d_{\text{equi}}}$, we define the pairwise difference tensor as

 and compute the distance features as

 The pairwise cross product tensor is defined as

 where $\times$ denotes the vector cross product over the 3-vector dimension, resulting in